/

 3. Pesto Pasta with Sauvignon Blanc

-For a light, herb-infused pasta sauce like Pesto Pasta, you’ll need a pale wine that will pair well with the fresh basil, pine nuts and olive oil.
-Cellar Beast’s Sauvignon Blanc is a citrus and green apple-forward white that will create a complementary pairing with pesto dishes and seafood, or even salty foods.
-This wine rips back the sweet olive oil flavor and the citrus flavors of this wine enhance the young basil in the sauce.
+For a light, herb-infused pasta sauce like Pesto Pasta, you’ll need a pale wine that will pair well with fresh basil, pine nuts, and olive oil.
+Cellar Beast’s Sauvignon Blanc is a citrus and green apple-forward white that will create a complementary pairing with pesto dishes and seafood or even salty foods.
+This wine rips back the sweet olive oil flavor, and the citrus flavors of this wine enhance the young basil in the sauce.
 (Alternatively, a Pinot Grigio or Pinot Gris would work as an apéritif)

 • Why It Works: Sauv Blanc’s acidity softens the mouth and adds some brightness to the pesto’s crispness for a nice contrast of flavors.